Electrophysiology and Heart Rhythm Disturbances

 For some patients, anticoagulant medication may not be effective, and other treatments may be required.
 Their cardiologist may recommend implantation of a left atrial appendage closure device such as Watchman.

 Electrical cardioversion is a procedure that delivers low-level electrical energy to a patient’s chest in order to reset the heart to its normal rhythm.
 The patient is under mild sedation during the procedure.
 For some patients, treatment with blood-thinning medication to eliminate blood clots is given before the procedure.
 Electrical cardioversion is successful in controlling atrial fibrillation in most patients, although in some atrial fibrillation may return.
 Anti-arrhythmia medications may be prescribed after the procedure for continued management of the condition.

 Catheter ablation is used to ablate (destroy) tissue in the area of the heart that is the source of faulty electrical activity.
 A catheter is used to determine the source, and then the physician uses the catheter to deliver radiofrequency, laser or cryotherapy ablation to cause scarring that will disrupt the faulty electrical activity.
 The goal is to prevent the abnormal signals and restore the heart to normal rhythm.

-- Pulmonary vein isolation ablation, which destroys tissue in the pulmonary veins when that is the source of the unwanted electrical currents; and
+- Pulmonary vein isolation ablation destroys tissue in the pulmonary veins when that is the source of the unwanted electrical currents; and

-- AV node ablation, which destroys tissue in the AV (atrioventricular) node if that is the source of unwanted electrical signals sent from the atria (upper chambers of the heart) to the ventricles (lower chambers of the heart).
+- AV node ablation destroys tissue in the AV (atrioventricular) node if that is the source of unwanted electrical signals sent from the atria (upper chambers of the heart) to the ventricles (lower chambers of the heart).